0ac99c60-d9f3-4531-9021-5409129569fe/2223-web-development-2/README.md

 pnpm build
 ```

 This will build the API and the web app for production.
+The API will be available at port 8082, but the web app will need to be served separately via nginx or the like.